KaidanIM/Kaidan/doc/kaidan_qml_api.md

 ## Kaidan

-These are the global functions of the main Kaidan class.
+These are the global functions and variables of the main Kaidan class.

 ### `kaidan.connectionState = bool`
 Is true, when connected to a server.